MobileFirstLLC/irregular-expressions/.github/README.md

 </p>
 <br/>
 <p align="center">
-You can find APKs under <a href="https://github.com/MobileFirstLLC/irregular-expressions/releases">releases</a>.
+You can also find APKs under <a href="https://github.com/MobileFirstLLC/irregular-expressions/releases">releases</a>.
 </p>

 <br/><br/>